flot/flot/API.md

 ticks at a size less than a specific tick size with "minTickSize".
 Note that for time series, the format is an array like [2, "month"], see the next section.

+The default algorithm uses the canvas size to estimate the number of ticks.
+To adjust this, use "tickFactor" which defaults to 1.
+Setting it to 0.5 will half the number of ticks.

 If you want to completely override the tick algorithm, you can specify an array for "ticks", either like this: